chuseungh2/todays-stock/README.md

 The design decisions are mine.
 I rejected the all-in-one GPT, the KakaoTalk bot, the voice mode, the recommendation framing, the report-style answer structure — all of them came from AI, and I pushed back on all of them with reasons grounded in the research.
 The Design Argument came from my answers to questions about my mom — my observations, my reasoning, my relationship with her.
 AI organized the words.
 The thinking was mine.

 **Did I verify?**
 Yes.
 Two rounds of testing with mom on her actual device.
 First Contact (v1.1) failed — she walked away with nothing, same pattern as why she gave up on ChatGPT for stocks originally.
 That failure drove the v1.2 rebuild.
 The second test used v1.2 on a real stock she had just purchased (LG이노텍, ₩920,000).
 She called it "like a briefing secretary" and said it's better than searching one by one.
 She sent follow-up feature requests — which means she engaged instead of giving up.
+A final check confirmed she was satisfied with the result.
 The loop was closed.

 **Would I teach this?**
 The thing worth teaching is that the hardest design problem in this project wasn't technical — it was the central conflict between what mom wanted most (buy/sell signals) and what the GPT legally couldn't give her.
 The resolution wasn't to ignore one side or the other.
 It was to reframe: don't substitute the decision, lower the cost of making it.
 That's a transferable idea.
 When what the user wants and what you can give are in direct conflict, the answer is usually somewhere in the middle — and finding that middle is the design work.